New & Used Land Rover Range Rover Sport: In Depth

 GET A FREE PRICE QUOTE

-The Land Rover Range Rover Sport is a stylish, prestigious SUV that can seat up to five passengers.
-The 2014 redesign weighs less than its predecessor, due to its aluminum body.
-It competes with other sports-oriented luxury SUVs, like the Porsche Cayenne, Mercedes M-Class, the BMW X5 and X6.
+The Land Rover Range Rover Sport is an stylish, prestigious SUV that can seat up to five passengers.
+The 2014 redesign weighs less than its predecessor because of its aluminum body construction.
+It competes with other sports-oriented luxury SUVs, like the Mercedes-Benz M-Class, Porsche Cayenne, and the BMW X5 and X6.

 The Range Rover Sport was conceived to appeal to buyers of less traditional utes--it shares the Range Rover tag, but its styling is considerably less constrained.
 The look is based on a concept, the Range Stormer, that came in two-door form to the 2004 Detroit auto show.
 In the process of becoming a "junior" Range Rover, the concept grew a pair of rear doors, but kept the performance intent that makes it a competitor for the likes of the BMW X5 and X6, and the Porsche Cayenne.